WDAC Matches

 2. No competitor may move their peg, or exchange their peg without the Match Secretary’s permission.

-3. The boundary of the peg will be halfway between their peg and the pegs on either side and halfway across
+3. The boundary of the peg will be halfway between their peg and the next occupied peg on either side and halfway across

 the lake where an angler is pegged on the opposite bank.
 Anglers must restrict their activities strictly to these